Hello, gorgeous! Are you a bride-to-be? Congratulations! It’s an exciting time and even though I don’t know you, I’m happy for you.

 Do you have any references?
 If a company doesn’t have many reviews but you like everything else you have seen or read, there’s no reason you can’t ask for references from past brides.
 If a company can’t or won’t honor your request for this, something is up.

-I hope this post is helpful to anyone trying to figure out how to book a professional, experienced and talented hair and makeup team.
+I hope this post is helpful to anyone trying to figure out how to book a professional, experienced and talented wedding beauty team.
 If you have any questions, please feel free to comment.

 Have a beautiful day (and wedding)! 🙂